deepakdey412/Plant-Disease-Detection/README.md

    - Evaluate and save the trained model for future use.

 4. **Integrate the Model**:
-   - Replace the old model file in the Flask application with your trained model.
+   - Replace the old model file in the Streamlit application with your trained model.

 5. **Test the Application**:
-   - Start the Flask server and test predictions with images from your dataset.
+   - Start the Streamlit app and test predictions with images from your dataset.

 ---

 This README should provide clear guidance for users to understand, use, and modify the Plant Disease Prediction project for their purposes. 😊